2 WAYS APPLE JUST KILLED YOUR MARKETING STRATEGY WITH HIGH SIERRA UPDATE

-You own a local barbershop and your job is to keep the same butts coming back to the same seats, regularly.
-After analyzing your core demographic you find that the typical customer is a Male, 25-35, cares about style, and looking good [let's call him Jeremy].
+You own a local barbershop, and your job is to keep the same butts coming back to the same seats, regularly.
+After analyzing your core demographic, you find that the typical customer is a Male, 25-35, cares about style, and looking good [let's call him Jeremy].
 What can you do to provide Jeremy with value when he's not getting his monthly high and tight?
-You may have guessed it already, provide him valuable content that keeps him engaging in with your brand in his everyday life.
-By simply implementing a blogand Instagram page you can begin developing content around Jeremy's interests.
+You may have guessed it already, offer him valuable content that keeps him engaging in with your brand in his everyday life.
+By simply implementing a blog and Instagram page you can begin developing content around Jeremy's interests.
 Something like The 5 Must Have's For Ever Man's Fall Fashion or a quick video tutorial on your latest Pomade products.
 By cross marketing these valuable pieces of content on your owned digital platforms you can reach your followers more honestly, and regularly.

-Take a look at Magnolia by Chip and Joanna Gaines, their marketing plan is impeccable.
-After having a successful television show and growing their customer base, they have continued to provide value and engage with users by providing tips and tricks to overhauling and decorating your home.
-Now with a huge group of engaged followers coming for the value, they have parlayed that into their very own line of furniture, paint, and decor items in which they sell to those very users.
+Take a look at Magnolia by Chip and Joanna Gaines; their marketing plan is impeccable.
+After having a successful television show and growing their customer base, they have continued to provide value and engage with users by offering tips and tricks to overhauling and decorating your home.
+Now with a massive group of engaged followers coming for the value, they have parlayed that into their very own line of furniture, paint, and decor items in which they sell to those very users.
 [Insert slow clap].

-At the end of the day, there are hundreds of ways to go about marketing to customers, but you must start by sitting down and creating a solid strategy.
+There are hundreds of ways to go about marketing to customers, but you must start by sitting down and creating a solid strategy.
 Only then can you choose the current platforms and opportunities for your company to reach the Jeremy's in your brands World.
 In closing, Apple may have just done us all a favor.
 They have helped push business owners in a direction they needed to go.
-By taking your digital marketing programs more seriously it improves user experience and the bottom line.
+By taking your digital marketing programs more seriously, it improves user experience and the bottom line.